A charming and sophisticated destination that welcomes visitors with open arms.

 Find more about what to do in Ravello like a local, according to Visit Italy.

-What to do in Ravello like a local
+Tips to explore Ravello like a local

-But you don't need a renowned name to appreciate this small treasure on the Amalfi Coast.
+Nevertheless, you don't need a renowned name to appreciate this small treasure on the Amalfi Coast.

 Its gardens, those of Villa Cimbrone and Villa Rufolo, are among the main reasons to visit Ravello.
 But there's also the music scene, the casual and soft old-town Mediterranean vibes, the world-class views, and the scents (and flavours) of Amalfi lemons all around.